MiDataInt/data-scripts-template/README.md

 [two stages of code execution](https://midataint.github.io/docs/analysis-flow/) called Stage 1 HPC **pipelines** and Stage 2 web applications (i.e., **apps**).
 Collectively, pipelines and apps are referred to as **tools**.
-Please read the [MDI documentation](https://midataint.github.io/) for more information.

 ## Repository contents

-This repository carries a simple template to create a folder intended to carry a **collection of Stage 1 Pipeline data scripts**, i.e., <code>\<data\>.yml</code> files, a.k.a. job configuration scripts.
+This repository carries a template to create a folder intended to carry a **collection of Stage 1 Pipeline data scripts**, i.e., <code>\<data\>.yml</code> files, a.k.a. job configuration scripts.